Skip To Main Content

 • Opioid: Pain reliever like oxycodone, morphine and heroin.

-Illicit fentanyl is an ingredient added to other drugs to make them cheaper and more powerful.
+Illicit fentanyl is an ingredient added to other drugs to make them more powerful and cheaper to produce.
 It is tasteless, odorless and nearly impossible to identify, which increases the likelihood of an accidental overdose.

 Made in a sterile factory Made in unsanitary conditions